kalkuteminal/Animation-DNA/Home.md

 - simple text file in [JSON](http://www.jsoneditoronline.org/) format
 - complex project management system [FTrack](https://www.ftrack.com/).

-Public version of Animation DNA works on JSON database.
+This is **free public version** of Animation DNA and it works on **JSON database**!
 FTrack is more usable for a bigger projects, can operate more quantity of logical data pieces and store more information about production actions.
 Documentation is relevant for both types of database.

 ## How to use Animation DNA?